 There is more great hiking in the lower section.
 Also there is an opportunity to walk on the ancient ice of the Walker Glacier, a short hike from the river.
 Alsek Lake is impressive, massive glaciers calve off huge chunks of ice into the lake.
 We’ll have the opportunity to paddle around these beautiful icebergs.
 The last night’s camp has an incredible view of Alsek Lake, with icebergs drifting in the foreground.
 Views of the lake are usually the final climax of the trip.
 Mount Fairweather towers above the lake at over 15,000 ft, making it one of the highest coastal mountains in the world!
 Lake, icebergs, and huge mountains all make for quite a site to see!
 Experience this special part of Glacier Bay National Park that only a lucky few ever see.

 • Wilderness Expedition • Great Hiking • Dense Forest to Glacier Bay • Glacier Walks • Wildflowers and Wildlife

 Your 11-day trip on the Tatshenshini-Alsek Rivers will be one of the most memorable journeys of your life.
-The awesome size, beauty, and remoteness of this land make this Alaska river trip one of the greatest river trips in the world.
+The amazing size of the landscape, beauty, and remoteness of this land make this river trip one of the rafting expeditions in the world.